stepanenko/firebase-cloud-functions-apps/README.md

 Automatically sends a Slack notification to a specific Slack channel when a new issue is reported in Crashlytics.
 Uses a Crashlytics trigger.

-## Contributing

-We'd love that you contribute to the project.
-Before doing so please read our [Contributor guide](CONTRIBUTING.md).

-## License

-© Google, 2015-2017.
-Licensed under an [Apache-2](LICENSE) license.

 ## Build Status

 [![Build Status](https://travis-ci.org/firebase/functions-samples.svg?branch=master)](https://travis-ci.org/firebase/functions-samples)